Understanding How Timber Weathers

 Choose to have your Abodo decking or weatherboards factory pre-finished with Protector Oil and create a modern “weathered” look.

-View a timelapse of this process here, for Vulcan Cladding in Pearl Finish
+View a timelapse of this process here, for Vulcan Cladding in Patina Finish

 2. Reactive Wood Coatings - Sioo:x

 Sioo:x is a premium wood and surface protection, that results in durable, low maintenance, beautiful wooden surfaces.
 It uses nature to form a hard silicon based shell on exterior timber, which weathers to a beautiful silver-grey patina.

 Sioo:x provides a long-term weathered look without leaving your wood unprotected – and can last up to 10+ years.
 It’s durable protection for a long time, so you don’t have to repeat the job year after year.

 This unrivaled long-lasting wood protection keeps the wood healthy and creates an attractive and easy-care surface.

 Based on a technique that was originally developed in Germany in the nineteenth century, Sioo:x is inspired by how nature protects itself using its own natural technology.

 This means wood surfaces will not only become more attractive over time – they’ll resist wear, wind and weather in even the most demanding conditions.

 Sioo:x wood finish is not a coating, but a silicate based wood protection envelope.
 The protection system has two components:

 - the first penetrates the wood where it gradually forms an inert glassy polymer (which helps to keep the wood cells bonded together, strengthening the wood’s structure over time)